-- Water and maintenance commitment of five (5) years for any new tree plantings, including street trees. - Design efforts be made to increase tree well size to accommodate large canopy trees. - Tree replacement ratios including number and size are based on number and size of tree(s) requested for removal. - Consideration for waiving side yard setbacks requirements to encourage preservation of all trees along the lot lines. - Guarantee of new tree planting success, under certain circumstances, may require a bond and/or covenants for maintenance of newly planted trees. - Design efforts be made to create bump-outs to accommodate large mature trees. - Design efforts in right of way to accommodate large canopy trees. - Consideration of driveway placement to retain existing street trees. - Creative design efforts be made to look for every possible opportunity to increase shade tree canopy. - In the rare exception when the loss of a tree cannot be avoided, a community benefit package may be required as a possible mitigation.
+- Water and maintenance commitment of five (5) years for any new tree plantings, including street trees. - Design efforts to be made to increase tree well size to accommodate large canopy trees. - Tree replacement ratios including number and size are based on number and size of tree(s) requested for removal. - Consideration for waiving side yard setbacks requirements to encourage preservation of all trees along the lot lines. - Guarantee of new tree planting success, under certain circumstances, may require a bond and/or covenants for maintenance of newly planted trees. - In the public right-of-way or adjacent to sidewalks/pathways, design efforts should be made to create bump-outs to accommodate large mature trees. - Design efforts in right of way to accommodate large canopy trees. - Consideration of driveway placement to retain existing street/yard trees might include narrowing parts of the driveway or meandering it. - Creative design efforts be made to look for every possible opportunity to increase shade tree canopy. - In the rare exception when the loss of a tree cannot be avoided, a community benefit package may be required as a possible mitigation.

 There is an exponential increase in the value of large, mature trees and their associated environmental and health benefits.
 The impact of removing large, mature, viable trees cannot be overstated and cannot be mitigated by planting small individual trees.
 The deep and cyclical benefits that an individual, large mature tree offers to the community in which it is situated are infinite.
 Damage and disregard of individual trees, on a site-specific basis, pose dire cumulative impacts when contextualized by the many similar actions that remove trees throughout a community.
-The UNNC will continue to make every effort to preserve our tree canopy and looks forward to working with those who share in this endeavor.
+The VNC will continue to make every effort to preserve our tree canopy and looks forward to working with those who share in this endeavor.